akfish/CommonMark/README.md

     expected error message
     ````````````````````````````````

+Note that **ALL** examples should be run against coffee compiler.
+The ones
+without CoffeeScript should output empty result.

 <del>To build an HTML version of the spec, do `make spec.html`.
 To build a
 PDF version, do `make spec.pdf`.
 For both versions, you must
 have the lua rock `lcmark` installed:  after installing lua and